lltwox/project-config/README.md

 ### Config.prototype.addSystem()
 Calls both addArgv() and addEnv()

-### Config.prototype.add(data, name)
+### Config.prototype.prepend(data, name)
 Add data to current config file.
 New values do not replace existing ones. `data` param follows same rules as described in constructor. `name` param is optional and gives a name for new store, so it can be removed later.

-### Config.prototype.use(data, name)
+### Config.prototype.append(data, name)
 Same as .add(), but new values replace existing ones.

+### Config.prototype.defaults(data)
+Add default storage, that always in front of all others.
+Only one default storage can exists, so more than one call to this method will overwrite previously added data.

 ### Config.prototype.remove(name)
 Remove previously added store by name.

+### Config.prototype.get(key)
+Get value of the key. `:` is used for namespace separation.
+If no key provided, whole config will returned as object.

+### Config.prototype.set(key, value)
+Set value for the key. `:` is used for namespace separation.
+Set always overwrites existing values.

 ### Config.prototype.copy()
 Create a deep copy of config object.
 There will be no links between old and new one.

-### Config.prototype.get(key)
-Get value of the key. `:` is used for namespace separation.
-If no key provided, whole config will returned as object.

 ## Contributing
-Found a bug, have a feature request or want to add a pull request?
+Found a bug, have a feature proposal or want to add a pull request?
 All are welcome.
 Just go to issues and write it down.